aghstrategies/com.aghstrategies.usermover/README.md

 ## TODOS:

 1. Ensure that the email address attached to the user is on the CiviCRM contact
-2. Deal with the `uf_name` in a logical way
+2. Add help text/improve display to let user know more about the consequences of their actions
-3. Add help text/improve display to let user know more about the consequences of their actions
+3. Write get all users for drupal and joomla
-4. Write get all users for drupal and joomla
+4. Add confirmation page to ensure user understands consequences of their actions
-3. Add confirmation page to ensure user understands consequences of their actions
+5. Add link to user land
-9. Add link to user land
+6. Debug using entityref (get single)